tc39/proposal-string-dedent/README.md

 ```

 However, these libraries incur a runtime cost, and are subtly inconsistent with
-they way they perform "dedenting".
+the way they perform "dedenting".
 The most popular package is stagnant without
 bug fixes and has problematic interpreting of the Template Object's `.raw`
 array, and none are able to pass the dedented text to tag template functions.